airsstack/airsprotocols/protocols/mcp/examples/README.md

 # AIRS-MCP Examples

-This directory contains **production-ready example implementations** demonstrating modern usage patterns for the `airs-mcp` library with the **TransportClient architecture**.
+This directory contains **production-ready example implementations** demonstrating modern usage patterns for the `airsprotocols-mcp` library with the **TransportClient architecture**.

 ## 🏗️ Example Architecture